open-contracting/kingfisher-collect/docs/sources.rst

   *  uruguay_historical
   *  zambia

-These sources are available as sources in the old system:

-  *  taiwan
-  *  ukraine

-Also in both Scrapy and the old system, there is a special `test_fail` spider that deliberately generates HTTP errors.
+There is a special ``test_fail`` spider that deliberately generates HTTP errors.
 You can use this to make sure errors are recorded properly.